 Mark A. Lightner is of counsel in the New York office of Morrison & Foerster LLP, where his practice focuses on restructuring and related litigation.
 Mr. Lightner has experience representing debtors, creditors, and other parties-in-interest in complex corporate and municipal debt restructurings.
 His practice includes advising senior management, boards of directors, and public figures on all aspects of debt restructuring and related litigation.

 Prior to joining Morrison & Foerster, Mr. Lightner was an attorney in the New York offices of a prominent leading firm, where he most recently represented the Government Development Bank for Puerto Rico as the fiscal agent and financial advisor to Puerto Rico and its government instrumentalities in the largest municipal debt restructuring effort in the history of the United States (over $70 billion).
-He was also an integral part of the team that represented the court-appointed bankruptcy examiner in Lehman Brothers, and has served as counsel in other large bankruptcies, including in American Airlines, Inc., Residential Capital, LLC, and The Budd Company, Inc.
+He was a substantial contributor in the development and drafting of the Puerto Rico Oversight, Management, and Economic Stability Act (known as PROMESA, see Pub.
+L. No. 114-187, 130 Stat.
+549) and he authored the Puerto Rico Emergency Moratorium and Financial Rehabilitation Act (Act No. 21-2016, amended by Act.
+No. 5-2017), which was the first debt moratorium statute enacted in the United States since New York enacted a debt moratorium for New York City in the 1970s.
+He was also a team leader in representation of the court-appointed bankruptcy examiner in Lehman Brothers, and has served as counsel in other large bankruptcies, including in American Airlines, Inc., Residential Capital, LLC, and The Budd Company, Inc.

 Mr. Lightner has also been involved in pro bono work and has authored numerous amicus curiae briefs on behalf of the American Sociological Association that were filed in support of same-sex marriage.
 The briefs were filed domestically and internationally, including twice in the Supreme Court of the United States and in the Constitutional Court of the Republic of Colombia.